Amine Gemayel: Presidency

-The Puma Scandal
+The Puma scandal

 Amine Gemayel was believed to be behind the purchase of what were supposed to be new, French-made Puma helicopters.
 That was in 1983.
-Then the planes were discovered to be used and Ukrainian-made, making them worth far less than original price (184 million francs, a rough equivalent of $80 million at the time).
+Then the aircraft were discovered to be used and Ukrainian-made, making them worth far less than original price (184 million francs, a rough equivalent of $80 million at the time).
 The deal was signed in Beirut in July of the year 1983 by Lebanese Defense Minister Issam Khoury and the “Société Francaise de Vente et Financement de Materiels Terrestres et Maritimes” (SOFRANTEM).
 Gemayel denied that he had any connection with the affair.
 According to the minutes of Parliament's session, published in the Official Gazette in 1994, Parliament held the French government responsible for the financial losses as a result of breaking the contract.
 Officials also held then Army Commander General Ibrahim Tannous responsible for “neglect” because an illegal military deal was sealed during his term of office.
 The minutes showed that Parliament also held Gemayel responsible, and that it referred the case to the state prosecutor for further investigation.
 This was all brought up in 2002 as part of investigations by a special parliamentary committee into former President Amin Gemayel's role in the Puma aircraft sale.